Big Bottles of G. Conterno Barolo Monfortino

 Net Contents 11,510 liters -- 13,50 percent alcohol

-Here are pictures of a bottle of 1952 Monfortino, which I am told is 13.5 liters:
+1952 Monfortino, which I am told is 13.5 liters

 Click on an image with a border for a larger view of that image.

-Here are pictures of another large bottle of 1952 Monfortino:
+Another large bottle of 1952 Monfortino

 Click on an image with a border for a larger view of that image.

-Here are pictures of a bottle of 1955 Monfortino, which I am told is 12.5 liters:
+Another 1955 Monfortino, which I am told is 12.5 liters

 Click on an image with a border for a larger view of that image.

-Here is a picture of a bottle of 1955 Monfortino, which I am told is 13.5 liters:
+Another 1955 Monfortino, which I am told is 13.5 liters

 Click on an image with a border for a larger view of that image.